omgmog/chuwi-vi10-plus/windows.md

 # Clean install of Windows (WIP)

+Using the Windows 10 files provided by Chuwi here: http://forum.chuwi.com/thread-2116-1-1.html

 ## Prepare your USB stick:

 1. Format the USB as NTFS, with GPT partition table